Scanfully/scanfully/readme.txt

 1. The Scanfully settings screen.

 == Changelog ==

+= 1.2.2 : May 14, 2024 =
+* Tweak: Display correct version on the bottom of the connect screen.
+* Tweak: Added scanfully_connect_page_content_end action to connect screen.

 = 1.2.1 : May 13, 2024 =
 * Tweak: Fixed an issue with logging plugin updates for our own plugin.